Asia stocks mixed with eyes on US economic recovery

 Online broker Robinhood, which made its market debut last week, surged 50.4%.
 Market experts cautioned that the stock could be in for a jagged ride because of its popularity among smaller investors.

-In energy markets, benchmark U.S. crude advanced 25 cents to $68.40 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the price basis for international oils, added 20 cents to $70.58 per barrel in London.
+In energy markets, benchmark U.S. crude lost 13 cents to $68.02 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the price basis for international oils, gave up 28 cents to $70.10 per barrel in London.

 Comments